Continuing Education Activity

 Allergic or irritant contact dermatitis causes up to 22% of cases of AC and 25% to 34% of generalized cheilitis.
 Common causes include nickel (in individuals with orthodontic braces), foods (due to flavorings and preservatives), toothpaste, mouthwash, the sunscreen component of expired lip balm, lip cosmetics (due to preservatives, sodium laurel sulfate, emollients, colophony, Cocamidopropyl betaine), acne products, and chewing gum.
 It may be impossible to distinguish irritant and allergic contact dermatitis without a patch test.

-Nutritional deficiencies are less common in developed countries but exist in susceptible populations such as the elderly, celiac disease patients, the impoverished, the mentally ill, vegans and their solely breastfed infants not receiving vitamin supplementation, bariatric surgery and ileal resection patients, chronic gastritis and chronic pancreatitis sufferers, Crohn disease patients, and those with pernicious anemia.
+Nutritional deficiencies are less common in developed countries but exist in susceptible populations such as the elderly, celiac disease patients, the impoverished, the mentally ill, vegans, and their solely breastfed infants not receiving vitamin supplementation.
+Patients who undergo bariatric surgery and ileal resection also have nutritional deficiencies and that is why they are more prone.
+Chronic gastritis, chronic pancreatitis, Crohn disease, and pernicious anemia are also important risk factors.
 Up to 25% of AC has iron or vitamin B deficiency.
-The following are associated with angular cheilitis.
+The following are associated with angular cheilitis:

 - Vitamin B deficiencies (especially cyanocobalamin, folate, riboflavin)